 COVID-19 has had a profound impact on every UK business and raised more than a few legal questions.
 Whether the queries are in relation to how to make the workplace safe for returning employees, issues with post-holiday quarantining, or the often unavoidable decision to make redundancies; small, medium and large businesses have had to constantly adapt to an ever-changing landscape.

 In this short guide, Percy Hughes & Roberts has compiled information and resources around some of the most urgent questions we are facing from businesses we help.
 We will also be keeping this page up to date as the pandemic progresses.
-If you are an employer and you need any additional advice, you can get in touch with our Head of Employment Law, Sarah Simcott, by calling 0800 781 3894 or by completing an enquiry form here.
+If you are an employer and you need any additional advice, you can get in touch by calling 0151 666 9090 or by completing an enquiry form here.